A federal appeals court ruled that the federal government is not obligated to make risk corridor payments.

 Risk Corridors has become one of the major flaws with the Affordable Care Act law.

 Risk Corridor is to limits health insurance companies on profits and losses.
-By redistributing dollars from insurance companies with lower risk members to companies that have higher risk members.
+By redistributing dollars from insurance companies with lower-risk members to companies that have higher-risk members.

-Within the ACA risk corridors were supposed to stabilizes premiums and stop carriers from charging high premiums.
+Within the ACA risk corridors were supposed to stabilize premiums and stop carriers from charging high premiums.
 It was believed by the ACA authors that this rule would stabilize the market in the first few years.